-On this episode, the Commander of Maritime Forces Atlantic and Joint Task Force Atlantic, Rear-Admiral John Newton
+On this episode, the Commander of Maritime Forces Atlantic and Joint Task Force Atlantic, Rear-Admiral John Newton, retired.

 Rear-Admiral Newton began his career in the Navy in 1983, after trying his hand as a geologist out west.

-He completed tours with the destroyer HMCS Iroquois, HMCS Preserver, and HMCS Montreal gaining a specialty in Canadian maritime sovereignty through countless fishery patrols and three Arctic sovereignty missions.
+He completed tours with the destroyer HMCS Iroquois, HMCS Preserver, and HMCS Montreal gaining a speciality in Canadian maritime sovereignty through countless fishery patrols and three Arctic sovereignty missions.

 In 2000, he completed a year of Joint military studies at the Command and Staff College Toronto, followed by advanced military studies in 2004.